Rendering a Sphere on a Quad

 “Per Vertex” Non-Important Lights

 Since we don’t really have a lot of vertices, we’ll also need to call the “vertex light” function in the fragment shader.
-This is really just a matter of copy and pasting the vertex lighting function, sticking it inside an #if
+This is really just a matter of copy and pasting the vertex lighting function, sticking it inside an #if, and adding the returned value to the lighting.

 #if defined(VERTEXLIGHT_ON)